CMDVA/HailyDB-WORKING-VERSION/replit.md

 - **Rule-based Evaluation**: Configurable conditions for alert dispatch.

 ### UI/UX Decisions
 The system focuses on a consistent, professional layout for displaying weather intelligence, ensuring a unified user experience across all report detail pages, regardless of data availability.
-This includes consistent presentation of enhanced context and location information.
+This includes consistent presentation of enhanced context and location information, with a modern design using purple-blue gradient backgrounds and a card-based layout.
+The documentation interface is public, modern, and responsive, featuring professional typography and code highlighting.
+Front-end management interfaces are restricted to admin access.

 ### Data Flow
 The system involves real-time ingestion of NWS alerts, followed by radar processing, SPC cross-referencing, AI enrichment, and ultimately, webhook dispatch and continuous data verification.